-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may There is no coinsurance, copayment, be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may 35% of the total cost be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
-Each counseling attempt includes up to four face-to-face or deductible for the Medicarecovered smoking and tobacco use cessation preventive benefits.
+Each counseling attempt includes up to four face-to-face